 Moroha is the Japanese word for “double edged”.
 The characters in Japanese are 諸刃, which are literally “double” and “edge”, nothing fancy needed to translate this word.
-The word moroha is practically always followed by tsurugi (剣) which is an older word for sword, usually the pronounciation ken is used for that character.
+The word moroha is practically always followed by tsurugi (剣) which is an older word for sword, usually the pronounciation ken is used for that character (for example in kendo, Japanese fencing).
 Tsurugi usually denotes a straight sword, as opposed to the katana or Japanese curved sword, which ken is usually referring to.
 Hence, moroha no tsurugi means simply double-edged sword.

 So why did I name this site Moroha?
 No deep reason, I just like the word.